marcellomontemagno/marcellomontemagno.github.io/_posts/2016-02-24-SOLID-principles.md

 ### What is SOLID?

-SOLID is a mnemonic acronym for five programming principles.
+SOLID is a mnemonic acronym for five programming principles originally codified from Robert Martin "Uncle Bob".
 These principles focus on making systems flexible and adaptable when changes are required.

 ### What are Software Design Principles?